-If pilot subcarriers are present in the EHT-LTF field of an EHT PPDU, then, for a 4x EHT-LTF and 2x EHT-LTF, the pilot subcarrier locations in the EHT-LTF field are the same as the pilot subcarrier locations in the Data field.
+For an EHT TB PPDU with 1x EHT-LTF, pilot subcarriers are not present in the EHT-LTF field.
+For an EHT PPDU with 4x EHT-LTF or 2x EHT-LTF, the pilot subcarrier locations in the EHT-LTF field are the same as the pilot subcarrier locations in the Data field.

 References: